 • On-ear headphones: As the name suggests, on-ear headphones are designed with smaller ear cups that rest on the ears instead of enveloping them.
 The headband exerts just enough pressure to keep the ear cups from slipping off and creates a seal for better noise isolation and sound quality.
 The ear cups provide enough space for on-device controls such as on/off and skip track buttons.

 • Over-ear headphones: These largest of headphone models envelope the entire ear.
 The roomier design allows room for larger drivers.
-Depending on the padding used, the ear cups can also serve as a resonating chamber for the bass.
+Depending on the material used, the ear cups can also serve as a resonating chamber for the bass.
 Over-ear headphones come in three basic designs: Open, closed and semi-open.
-This refers to the amount of air that can pass into the ear cup and will affect the sound.
+This refers to the amount of air that can pass into the ear cup and will influence the sound signature.
 Open over-ear headphones general produce wonderfully transparent sound and come the closest of all headphones to reproducing an authentic stereo image.
 Semi-open and closed designs can also produce a fantastic bass response.
 Larger ear cups leave room for on-device controls.

 On-ear, over-ear or in-ears: Does size matter?